internet4000/find/docs/security.md

 call, but was removed.
 Maybe this should be enforced again, for this and other scenarios.

+To mitigate this risk, users could deploy their own instance, to a "private URL" (either behind a login flow), or "unshared with a random pattern" (example, deploy from private github repo with name `my-find-abcd1234` for `<actor>.github.io/my-find-abcd1234`; gitlab also has "authed private pages for free").

 ## Notes
 Get in touch for any concern, or contribution; this is experimental.